ntustison/ANTsXUKBBPublic/Text/conclusion.md

 includes DeepFLASH for hippocampal and extra-hippocampal parcellation, complement the existing sets of FSL and FreeSurfer IDPs.
-A predictive modeling strategy using a variety of sociodemographic target variables was used to explore IDP viability, importance, and utility via the modeling capabilities of several machine learning techniques with linear regression demonstrating overall good performance.
+A predictive modeling strategy using a variety of sociodemographic target variables was used to explore IDP viability, importance, and utility via linear modeling.